18F/api-standards/README.md

 Because APIs may be developed with multiple technologies, these standards avoid details internal to the development of the application or unique to a development platform.
 They generally focus on the "externals" that will be exposed to users.

 ### For public and non-public APIs
 These standards will be useful for both public and non-public APIs.
-However, initially the mandatory items will be mandatory only for the public APIs.
+The mandatory items are mandatory only for the public APIs.

 For the purposes of these standards, we use the following definitions:
   * **Non Public APIs** - Available only to GSA applications and users.